tailcallhq/tailcallhq.github.io/docs/operators/cache.md

 }
 ```

-When the `cache` directive is applied to a type then it is inherited by each of the field of the type.
-Hence, the above config can be reduced into:
+This configuration can be reduced as follows, demonstrating that the `@cache` directive, when applied to a type, is inherited by each field within that type:

 ```graphql
 type Query {